Henry David Thoreau: “Simplify, Simplify”

 We do so many different things and yet often we still don’t feel as if we accomplished everything we set out to do that day.
 What’s this all about?
 Where does busyness come from?

-Although I don’t think we can give credit to him for figuring it all out, Henry David Thoreau did make some great discoveries when he spent two years in the nineteenth century living by a lake called Walden Pond.
+Although I don’t think we can give credit to him for figuring it all out, Henry David Thoreau did make some great discoveries when he spent two years in the 19th century living by a lake called Walden Pond.
 The book he wrote, entitled Walden, describes the beauty of nature and how much of a wonderful time he had.
 In that book, Thoreau says, “Simplify, simplify.”
 I think we often go through life exhausted because we take on too many things, bring too much complexity to our days, and don’t have time to enjoy life.
 We are in need of simplifying our lives.

 I learned this when I was in college, and it changed my life.
-One summer, I worked hard and saved two thousand dollars from my job, enough to go to Europe the next summer, where I rode a bike for three months and immersed myself in European culture.
-I had grown up in the Midwest where people worked hard and sometimes never took vacations.
-But in Europe, people often didn’t work long periods.
+One summer, I worked hard and saved $2,000 dollars from my job, enough to go to Europe the next summer, where I rode a bike for three months and immersed myself in European culture.
+I had grown up in the Midwest, where people worked hard and sometimes never took vacations.
+But in Europe, people often didn’t work for long periods.
 Instead, they would take time off for a long lunch and dinner, and they didn’t work crazy schedules.
 I discovered that, although they might not have as much wealth or as many material possessions as people in America, they had more time to spend with family, enjoy their connections, be in nature, and travel.
 Suddenly, I saw I had an option other than what everyone was supposed to do.
 The norm in America said I should join the workforce, apply myself very hard for many years, and then, someday, have retirement when I could finally have time to enjoy myself.
 My newly realized option said I could get a job where I worked hard and, at the same time, enjoyed the journey of life.
 I would have to live on less if I did it that way, but I could enjoy life a lot more.

 Seeing this option in the way Europeans lived changed my life, and I am thankful for the experience because I have practiced keeping my life simple since then.
 I have time to exercise, be with my friends, be in nature, travel, and so on.
 Of course, there are sacrifices because I work for myself.
 If I don’t work, I don’t get paid, so I am not making money while on vacation.
 However, I am enjoying myself in those times, and I would rather enjoy life than work all the time.